-This restructuring process has been controversial.
+These early restructuring efforts were controversial and difficult.
 The meltdown in the restructured California wholesale power market in the summer of 2000 -- due in part to market manipulation by Enron traders -- demonstrated what could happen when newly proposed market designs were implemented without sufficient pre-testing.
-Following the California crisis, many energy researchers have eloquently argued the need to combine sound physical understanding of electric power and transmission grid operation with economic analysis of incentives in order to develop electricity markets with good real-world performance characteristics.
+Following this California crisis, many electric power system researchers stressed the need to combine sound understanding of physical electric power system operations with careful economic analyses of incentives in order to develop electric power system designs with good real-world performance characteristics.

-The goal of this resource site is to encourage the study of restructured electricity systems from a perspective that adequately addresses both economic and engineering concerns.
-In line with this goal, stress is placed on research making use of powerful new
+The primary goal of this resource site is to encourage the development and study of electric power system designs from a perspective that adequately addresses both economic and engineering concerns.

-These platforms, particularly in co-simulated form, permit electric power systems to be modeled as commercial networks of strategically interacting traders and regulatory agencies learning to operate through time over realistically rendered transmission grids.
+These platforms, particularly in co-simulated form, permit electric power systems to be studied as evolving networks of system operators, producers, traders, and customers learning to operate through time over realistically rendered transmission and distribution grids.

-- What form should electricity restructuring take?
-To what extent should regions be permitted to design their own systems rather than adhere to a single standardized design, such as the Standard Market Design (SMD) proposed by the U.S. Federal Energy Regulatory Commission (FERC) for U.S. wholesale power markets?
+- What form should wholesale power markets take?
+To what extent should regions be permitted to design their own wholesale power markets rather than adhere to a single standardized design, such as the Standard Market Design (SMD) proposed by the U.S. Federal Energy Regulatory Commission (FERC) for U.S. wholesale power markets?

 - How important is the active participation of distributed power resources and/or end-use customers for the effective functioning of electric power systems?

-- To what extent can strategic participants "game the system" under currently proposed/implemented electricity market designs?
+- To what extent can strategic participants "game the system" under currently implemented electric power system designs?

-- Are the goals of "market efficiency" and "reliable flow of electricity to consumers" necessarily at odds with each other?
+- Are the two key goals "market efficiency" and "reliable operation" at odds with each other?

-- How can electricity markets be protected against hackers, insider trading, and other illegal disruptive activities as these markets come to depend more heavily on Internet transactions?
+- How can electric power system operations be adequately protected against hackers, insider trading, and other illegal disruptive activities as these operations come to depend more heavily on Internet-enabled communication and automation?

 Surveys and Overviews